 Speak to your doctor or GP if you or your partner has a family history of SMA and you're worried your children might get it.

-These organisations can be a good source of information and advice for people with SMA, their families and their carers.
+The charity SMA Support UK can provide more information and advice for people with SMA, their families and their carers.